neqto: Docs

 To Delete

-1. Click the "Delete" button in the left-hand bottom corner of the dialogue.
+1. Click the "Delete Node" button in the left-hand bottom corner of the dialogue.

 2. Enter the Nodes name to confirm, then click the "Delete" button.